ifti-khan/cookbook/README.md

 |                  |             |                         | Werkzeug==1.0.1      |
 |                                                                                 |

-2.5 – Once this was done I then created a requirements file using the CLI interface using the following command pip3 freeze –local > requirements.txt.
+2.5 – Once this was done I then created a requirements file using the CLI interface using the following command: ```pip3 freeze –local > requirements.txt```

 2.6 – Then I created an env file to store the key configuration information for my project and a Procfile, these are needed for the next step.